Kim Kardashian among celebrities flouting US drought rules: Report

-LOS ANGELES (AFP) - Kim Kardashian and celebrity neighbours including actor Sylvester Stallone have been handed warnings for repeatedly flouting water restrictions at their homes in drought-hit California, the Los Angeles Times reported on Monday (Aug 22).
+LOS ANGELES • Kim Kardashian and celebrity neighbours, including actor Sylvester Stallone, have been handed warnings for repeatedly flouting water restrictions at their homes in drought-hit California, the Los Angeles Times reported on Monday.

 Strict water limits - imposed as the western United States endures its 23rd successive year of drought, worsened by human-caused climate change - are in place across swathes of southern California, including the affluent neighbourhoods of Calabasas and Hidden Hills.